 And auld lang syne!"

 Young Robert's father encouraged his interest in literature and poetry and he became very highly educated for someone of his lowly class.
-As his work became well known throughout Scotland he was feted by the gentry in Edinburgh who recognised his unique talent.
+As his work became well known throughout Scotland he was feted by the gentry in Edinburgh who had quickly recognised his unique talent.

 While admired by the upper classes Robert Burns was still the people's poet, his work was often written in his own Ayrshire dialect and based on his experiences as a farmer.
 The poem "To a Mouse" was written when he turned over a field mouse's nest with his plough share.
 This was the poem that contained the lines...

 The best laid schemes o' mice and men gang aft agley,